 As well as less features, there is less input from Ted.
 His repertoire of jibes is limited, and they do get a bit repetitive after a while.
 Without all the bells and whistles the first had, the base game can be a bit of a grind too, though cascades help.

 When Ted Megaways gets going during free spins, however, the game launches it up several gears.
 Increasing minimum Megaways works superbly alongside cascades and the unlimited win multiplier to produce some epic results.
 Even the tokenistic Mystery Symbols play their part to great effect at times.
-When it all comes together, the result is a slot providing huge potential wins of up to 50,000 times the stake.

 In many ways the two slots are similar, in others, they are very different.
 The original offers more extras and is a bit more ‘Ted’ than this one.
 The bear had more of an input, more mouthing off, more animations.
 This Megaways version is leaner, more streamlined, with massive potential to boot.
 At the end of the day, both are ‘fur-kin sweet’ options built to satisfy different gaming moods.